Skip to Main Content

 The following links will tell you more about annotated bibliographies and how they are often structured.

-This week, you will be required to do forum postings, an Entrance Assessment, Syllabus Quiz, and Moodle Orientation.
+This week, you will be required to do forum postings, a Syllabus Quiz, and Moodle Orientation.
 Go to Moodle for detailed information about your assignments and when they are due.
 Each unit in this guide will remind you about the assignments you will need to complete each week.

 Forum discussions cannot be made up and any initial posts will lose 10 points if they are late.
 The two response forums will not be counted after the deadline.
 Visit Moodle for more information regarding forum discussions.